Exosome Market Report, 274 Pages

-Exosomes are extracellular vesicles (EVs) of endosomal origin that range in size between 30 and 100 nanometers.
-Exosomes are secreted by a wide range of cells and the contents carried by them depend strongly on their cell of origin.
-Virtually all living cells utilize exosome-mediated communication.
+Exosomes are extracellular vesicles (EVs) of endosomal origin that range in size between 30 and 150 nanometers.
+Exosomes are secreted by a wide range of cells, since virtually all living cells utilize exosome-mediated communication.
 Exosomes carry cell-specific cargos of proteins, lipids, and nucleic acids that are selectively taken up by recipient cells.

-The major reason for the focus on the use of exosomes as biomarkers is that they are present in biofluids such as serum, plasma, urine, seminal fluid, CSF, saliva, tears and breast milk.
-This makes exosome-based diagnostics practical, because of their ease of use, speed of detection, and minimally invasive nature.
-Exosomes can also act as prognostic indicators and predictors of a patient’s response to a particular treatment course.
+Importantly, exosomes are present within a diverse range of biofluids, including serum, plasma, urine, seminal fluid, CSF, saliva, tears and breast milk.
+For this reason, exosome-based diagnostics are minimally invasive, offering ease of use and speed of detection.
+Exosomes can also act as prognostic indicators and predictors of a patient’s response to a specific course of treatment.

-Another emerging application of exosomes is their use as therapeutics.
+Exosomes are also being explored for their use as cell-free therapeutics.
 For example, if a patient has a disease caused by a missing or defective protein or microRNA, the patient’s exosomes can be isolated, modified with the appropriate siRNA or protein, and injected back into the patient for treatment.
-There are also many approaches being researched for creating drug-loaded exosomes.
-Additionally, exosomes from stem cells appear to exert powerful effects.
-For example, MSC-derived exosomes have the capacity to suppress inflammation, prevent scar tissue formation, and mediate a healthy immune response.
+Numerous approaches are being researched for creating drug-loaded exosomes and exosomes themselves can exert powerful effects.
+For example, mesenchymal stem cell (MSC) derived exosomes have the capacity to suppress inflammation, prevent scar tissue formation, and mediate a healthy immune response.

-For these reasons, exosomes have gone from being overlooked to rapidly gaining momentum as a novel strategy for accessing the therapeutic effects of cells without the risks and difficulties of administering whole cells to patients.
+For these reasons, exosomes have gone from being overlooked to rapidly gaining momentum as a novel strategy for accessing the therapeutic effects of cells without the risks and difficulties of administering cells to patients.
 Although exosomes were discovered more than 30 years ago, it was not until recently that the scientific community began to give credit to exosomes for a range of promising traits.
-Fifteen years ago in 2006, there was a paltry 76 articles published about exosomes on PubMed.gov.
-Today, there are more than 17,850 articles published about exosomes on PubMed.gov, of which the vast majority were released in the past five years.
+Today, there are an astounding 18,000+ articles published about exosomes on PubMed.gov, of which an astounding three-quarters (74%) were released in the past five years.

 When exosome publications are analyzed, U.S. authors have published approximately 40% of the articles and China comes in second place.
 When the term “exosome” is searched in the scientific literature, Dr. Susanne Gabrielsson from the Karolinska Institutet in Sweden is the leading author.
 When the term “extracellular vesicles” is searched, Unicyte AG, a regenerative medicine unit of Fresenius Medical Care, takes the lead.
 Headquartered in Switzerland, the company has published more than 100 papers on exosomes and extracellular vesicles in combination with Professor Giovanni Camussi.